Indian Ocean raid: British preparations

-The British recognized the threat of Japanese carrier-borne air attack on Ceylon after the strike on Pearl Harbor, and the island's air defences were reinforced.
-On 7 December 1941, air defences consisted of four obsolescent three-inch anti-aircraft guns – at Trincomalee – with neither fighters nor radar.
-By 4 April, there were 67 Hawker Hurricanes and 44 Fairey Fulmar fighters, a radar station each at Colombo and Trincomalee, and 144 anti-aircraft guns; 37 or 38 Hurricanes were serviceable around Colombo on 5 April.
-The fighters were divided into three Royal Air Force (RAF) squadrons of Hurricanes (two at Colombo, and one at Trincomalee), and two squadrons of RN Fleet Air Arm (FAA) Fulmars.
-In the same time frame, other air forces increased from eight obsolete torpedo bombers, to seven Consolidated PBY Catalina flying boats, 14 Bristol Blenheim IV bombers, and 12 Fairey Swordfish torpedo bombers.
-On the eve of battle, RAF forces were part of 222 Group (Air Vice-Marshal John D'Albiac).
+On 7 December 1941, the Ceylon air defences consisted of four obsolescent three-inch anti-aircraft guns at Trincomalee, with no fighters or radar.
+By 4 April, there were 67 Hawker Hurricanes and 44 Fairey Fulmar fighters, radar stations at Colombo and Trincomalee and 144 anti-aircraft guns.
+There were three RAF fighter squadrons, two at Colombo and one at Trincomalee, with 37–38 operational Hurricanes around Colombo on 5 April.
+Two squadrons of Fleet Air Arm (FAA) Fulmars had also arrived.
+Other squadrons increased from eight obsolete torpedo bombers, to seven Consolidated PBY Catalina flying boats, 14 Bristol Blenheim IV bombers, and 12 Fairey Swordfish torpedo bombers.
+On the eve of the battle, the air defences were part of 222 Group (Air Vice-Marshal John D'Albiac).